-Significant at 0.05 level; df= 148; N= 150; critical R-value = 0.197
+^{}Significant at 0.05 level; df= 148; N= 150; critical R-value = 0.197

 The table shows that the calculated R-value 0.97 was greater than the critical R-value of 0.197 at 0.5 alpha levels with 148 degree of freedom.
 The R-Square value of 0.59 predicts 59% of the influence of COVID 19 pandemic on workers' emoluments in Imo State.
-This rate of percentage is highly positive and therefore means that there is significant influence of COVID 19 pandemic on workers' emoluments in function of the variance of each class of independent variable as responded by each respondent (see table 5)
+This rate of percentage is highly positive and therefore means that there is significant influence of COVID 19 pandemic on workers' emoluments in Imo State.
+It was also deemed necessary to find out the influence of the variance of each class of independent variable as responded by each respondent (see table 5)